thecartercenter/nemo/docs/development-setup.md

 NEMO includes several React components that are provided via [react-rails](https://github.com/reactjs/react-rails).

+### Migrations

+Database schema migrations can be run with `rails db:migrate`.
+You'll also need to run `rails db:test:prepare` for specs to pass.

 ### Testing with ODK

 1. Download the ODK application onto your Android phone or tablet